 The goal of the Economic Development Advisory Committee (EDAC) is to plan and implement sustainable economic development.
 That includes but is not limited to supporting existing businesses and non-profits as well as encourages new businesses development.
 The EDAC will encourage economic growth that serves local needs, is environmentally responsible, fits aesthetically with the town’s historic architecture, and provides a net increase in municipal revenue.

-The mission of the Warner Energy Committee is to recommend local steps to save energy and reduce emissions to the Board of Selectmen.
+The mission of the Warner Energy Committee is to recommend local steps to save energy and reduce emissions to the Select Board.
 This will include measures which encourage and empower our citizens and community to move toward greater energy conservation, security, sustainability, and more responsible energy usage.
 The Committee advocates protecting the natural local and global environment, by supporting the responsible development of a civic and business environment which fosters and attracts green businesses and jobs, promoting local sources of renewable energy, and proposing solutions to benefit citizens that reduce energy costs and environmental impacts.

 Originally founded in 1830 as Silver Lake Hose Co.
 No. 1, the Warner Fire Department has been in continuous operation for the past 180 years.
 (More History) Currently classified as a "call" department, where members are paid for the time spent responding to calls, the Warner Fire Department was originally volunteer and maintains all the best aspects of those roots today, with hundreds of "volunteer" hours spent each year in training and maintaining the station and equipment.